Richard-Rogalski/LXQt-and-Sway/README.md

 exec --no-startup-id lxqt-panel
 no_focus [app_id="lxqt-panel"]
 for_window [app_id="lxqt-panel"] floating enable, sticky enable, border none, move down 550 px
 # You can use ppt (percantage point) instead of px (pixels).
-550px works for a 1080p monitor with a 32px high bar
+550px seems to work for a 1080p monitor with a 32px high bar
 ```

 ## How to: Notifications